swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 If there is a fear of  stools being stuck to the wall of the anus after a fast, it is possible to take  a break after each 7 days of fasting.
 These will last the time necessary to  provoke 2 or 3

-68</p>
+68

-    <p>evacuations.
-This concerns particularly serious  cases of haemorrhoids, and those who have destroyed their mucous membrane with  laxatives and other poisons.</p>
+    evacuations.
+This concerns particularly serious  cases of haemorrhoids, and those who have destroyed their mucous membrane with  laxatives and other poisons.
     <p class="MsoBodyTextIndent">&nbsp;

-69</p>
+69

-    <p>Ch.
+    Ch.
 13

 ###### SOME GUIDELINES FOR FASTING